webcompat/issue-importer/README.md

 If there's a JSON schema error, a description of the error will be printed.
 If there's some kind of other error, the response status code the GitHub API returned will be printed.
 The [GitHub API documentation](https://developer.github.com/v3/) is helpful in these cases.

+### Adapters

+It should be possible to write "adapters" to transform data from different sources into something that conforms to the defined JSON schema.
+Take a look at the Chromium Bugtracker Adapter for pointers on how to do this.

+#### Chromium Adapter

+Usage:

+`python importer/adapters/chromium_adapter.py 12345 > issue.json`

 ### Running Tests

 Use the `nosetests` command.